mattmakai/fullstackpython.com/source/content/pages/03-operating-systems/0301-operating-systems.markdown

 web application because you'd be too busy hunting down a memory leak in your assembly code, if you even were able to get that far.

-Fortunately, open source provides Linux to the Python world as a rock solid free operating system for running our applications.
+Fortunately, the open source community provides Linux to the Python world as a rock solid free operating system for running our applications.

 ## Recommended operating systems